-Land cover in the Watauga River and South Fork Holston River watersheds is predominantly deciduous, evergreen, and mixed forest (Table 4-1).
+Land cover in the Watauga River and South Fork Holston River watersheds is predominantly deciduous, every every every every forest (Table 4-1).
 Less than 5 percent of the land in these watersheds is urban, commercial, or residential.
 Relative to the region within these two watersheds, the consequences of allocating NTR lands as planned under each of the three alternatives would result in only minor cumulative effects to land use in the region.